 Google Assistant will open all blinds assigned to the kitchen room.

-Google Assistant will close the blind with the name "behind the sofa".
+Google Assistant will close the blind/shade with the name "behind the sofa".

-Google Assistant will open all blinds assigned to the room your Google speaker is also assigned to.
+Google Assistant will open all shades assigned to the room your Google speaker is also assigned to.

-If you’re using a phone or your Google speaker was not assigned to any room, all your the blinds on your account will open.
+If you’re using a phone or your Google speaker was not assigned to any room, all your shades on your account will open.